Will depend on situation, no problem if someone else leads: Mamata Banerjee on being face of Oppn | Politics

 Asked about her thoughts on the Congress party and its relationship with the TMC, Banerjee said that her bond with Sonia Gandhi goes decades back.

-She refused to comment on the fortunes of the Congres, saying it is an internal matter of the party, but added that even Sonia Gandhi wants a united Opposition.
+She refused to comment on the fortunes of the Congress, saying it is an internal matter of the party, but added that even Sonia Gandhi wants a united Opposition.

 She further said that in politics, alliances and tie-ups are forged and goalposts are changed.